Hurricane Ian Barrels Toward Florida as Extremely Dangerous Category 4 Storm

-Florida's west coast is bracing for impact from what's being called a "life-threatening storm" as Hurricane Ian strengthened to a dangerous Category 4 hurricane before making landfall on Wednesday.
+Florida's west coast was being hit with "catastrophic" storm surge, winds and flooding from Hurricane Ian, which strengthened to a dangerous Category 4 hurricane as the eyewall began to make its way onshore Wednesday.

-With maximum sustained winds at 155 mph, 2 mph short of a Category 5 hurricane, Ian is expected to cause devastating storm surge, catastrophic winds and flooding along the state's heavily populated Gulf Coast from Bonita Beach to the Tampa Bay region, the National Hurricane Center in Miami said in a 8 a.m. advisory Wednesday.
+With maximum sustained winds at 155 mph, just 2 mph short of a Category 5 hurricane, Ian was nearing landfall along a portion of the state's heavily populated Gulf Coast near Fort Myers, the National Hurricane Center in Miami said Wednesday.

-The storm is centered about 55 miles west of Naples and is moving north at a speed of 10 mph.
+The storm was about 25 miles west-northwest of Fort Myers and 50 miles south-southwest of Punta Gorda and was moving north-northeast at a speed of 9 mph, according to the NHC.

 "A storm of this magnitude will produce catastrophic flooding and life-threatening storm surge on the Gulf Coast of Florida," Gov. Ron DeSantis said during a Wednesday morning news conference.
 "This is a major, major storm."